elbywan/wretch/README.md

 const noMoreBlogs = blogs.url("http://mywebsite.org/", true)
 ```

-#### query(qp: object | string)
+#### query(qp: object | string, replace: boolean)

 Converts a javascript object to query parameters, then appends this query string to the current url.
 String values are used as the query string verbatim.

+Pass `true` as the second argument to replace existing query parameters.

 ```js
 let w = wretch("http://example.com")